LeaSak/FEND-Website-Optimization/README.md

  - Optimize Images.
  - Concat and/or minify CSS.
  - Minify HTML, JavaScript.
- - Add will-change property to `.mover`class objects.
+ - Add will-change and backface-visibility properties to `.mover`class objects.